 Tadross then treated the mice striatum with a common AMPA receptor blocker tethered to the Halo-Tag ligand.
 Amazingly, blocking the activity of these AMPA-expressing neurons, even in the absence of the dopaminergic neurons, reversed the effects of Parkinson's so that the previously affected mice moved normally.

 Tadross's findings with the Parkinson's mice exemplifies how little we know about cause and effect in the brain.
-The key to designing effective treatments for neuropsychiatric diseases, and possibly other diseases outside the nervous system, may be in teasing out the relationship of specific types of to symptoms and targeting the disease that way.
+The key to designing effective treatments for neuropsychiatric diseases, and possibly other diseases outside the nervous system, may be in teasing out the relationship of specific types of cells to symptoms and targeting the disease that way.

 The ingenious work of researchers like Tadross will undoubtedly help bring us closer to understanding how the brain truly works.